Available App Migration Path

 Scaffolding supports integration with most reporting macros/apps like Page Property Report macros (Native Confluence macros) and Reporting (ServiceRocket app)

 Field Group macro is a standalone macro that reveals a separate editor where you can build your page structure.
 While this editor supports most Confluence page functions, it does not support other complex macros and third party macros

-Confluence Cloud does not support nested macro (See CONFCLOUD-68323) which means integration with other apps by way of nesting will be limited
+Confluence Cloud currently does not support nested macro (See CONFCLOUD-68323) which means integration with other apps by way of nesting will be limited.

 Currently, Scaffolding Cloud does not support integration with reporting apps such as Page Property Report macros.